Codesandmore/Codesandmore/README.md

   </a>
 </p>

-💬 Feel free to drop an issue, pull request, or just a hi!
+💬 Feel free to drop a hi!

 ---